undecided/haiku.rag/README.md

 ## Features
 - **Local SQLite**: No need to run additional servers
-- **Support for various embedding providers**: You can use Ollama, VoyageAI or add your own
+- **Support for various embedding providers**: You can use Ollama, VoyageAI, OpenAI or add your own
 - **Hybrid Search**: Vector search using `sqlite-vec` combined with full-text search `FTS5`, using Reciprocal Rank Fusion
 - **Multi-format Support**: Parse 40+ file formats including PDF, DOCX, HTML, Markdown, audio and more.
 Or add a url!